Accessory Navicular Syndrome Exercises

 Read More >

-There are two ossification points on the navicular bone during childhood; in a small proportion of the population, these two points do not fuse.
+There are two ossification points on the navicular bone (where cartilage turns to bone) during childhood; in a low proportion of the population, these points do not fuse.
 In these cases, a small piece of additional bone or cartilage remains, known as the accessory navicular bone or Os Naviculare.

 Repetitive foot overuse can cause navicular pain syndrome and a history of ankle sprains.

 If you have the symptoms of Accessory Navicular syndrome, your clinician will likely refer you for an x-ray in the initial instance, as this is an easily accessible and cheap form of imaging.

 A physical examination will identify muscular imbalances and weakness that can contribute to your pain, and a comprehensive programme of strengthening, balance and stretching exercises will be formed.

-An injection may be required for symptoms that fail to settle with Physical Therapy, usually in the form of an ultrasound-guided corticosteroid injection.
+A steroid injection may be required for symptoms that fail to settle with Physical Therapy, usually in the form of an ultrasound-guided corticosteroid injection.
 Depending on the consultant, 1-2 weeks in a walking boot may be recommended before recommencing Physical Therapy.

 This is not medical advice.
-We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+We recommend a consultation with a medical professional such as James McCormack if you have foot pain.
+He offers Online Physiotherapy Appointments weekly.